This section is about the thermodynamics of an atmosphere that consists of an ideal, monatomic gas with the individual gas constant $R_s$.

 \[ \begin{align} \rho\frac{\partial\theta}{\partial t} + \rho\mathbf{v}\cdot\nabla\theta = \frac{\theta}{Tc^{(p)}}\left(q_T^{(V)} - sTq_\rho^{(V)}\right). \end{align} \]

-Add the product of the potential temperature with the continuity equation
+Add the product of the potential temperature to the continuity equation

 \[ \begin{align} \theta\frac{\partial\rho}{\partial t} + \theta\mathbf{v}\cdot\nabla\rho + \theta\rho\nabla\cdot\mathbf{v} = \theta q_\rho^{(V)} = \frac{\theta}{Tc^{(p)}}Tc^{(p)}q_\rho^{(V)} \end{align} \]

-This form is also referred to as flow form, whereas Eq.
-(9.52) advection form.
-The flow form can be understood as a formal continuity equation.
+This form is also referred to as the flux form, whereas Eq.
+(9.52) has advection form.
+The flux form can be understood as a formal continuity equation.

 \[ \begin{align} \frac{\partial p}{\partial z} = -g\rho = -g\frac{p}{R_dT} = -\frac{g}{R_d}\frac{p}{T_0 - \Gamma_d z} = \frac{gp}{R_d(\Gamma_d z - T_0)} \end{align} \]

-as a differential equation to be solved for $p = p(z)$.
-You do the approach
+as the differential equation to be solved for $p = p(z)$.
+Making the ansatz

 \[ \begin{align} p(z) = C\exp\left[f(z)\right] \end{align} \]